 Frequently Asked Questions

-Louisburg College is a quiet, safe campus located in Central North Carolina, just 31 miles north of Raleigh.
-We are within 45 minutes of three major universities, several smaller colleges, and more than 100,000 college students.
-We are also just two hours from the mountains or the beach!
+Louisburg College is a quiet, safe campus located in Central North Carolina.
+The college lies within 45 minutes of three major universities, several smaller colleges, and more than 100,000 college students.
+The campus is 31 miles north of Raleigh and within two hours or either the mountains or the beach.

 Check out our College map to explore the campus and find directions.